-As of December 31, 2023, our net deferred tax assets totaled approximately \$4.1 million, and were primarily derived from research and development tax credits, operating loss carryforwards and deferred revenue.
+As of December 31, 2024, our net deferred tax assets totaled approximately \$6.8 million and were primarily derived from capitalized research and development expenses and deferred revenue.

 In order to fully utilize the net deferred tax assets, we will need to generate sufficient taxable income in future years.
 We analyze all positive and negative evidence to determine if, based on the weight of available evidence, we are more likely than not to realize the benefit of the net deferred tax assets.
 The recognition of the net deferred tax assets and related tax benefits is based upon our conclusions regarding, among other considerations, estimates of future earnings based on information currently available and current and anticipated customers, contracts, and product introductions, as well as historical operating results and certain tax planning strategies.